 Since 1990, and throughout the lifespan of the Millennium Development Goals 4 (MDGs), Cambodia made considerable progress on targets and measurable indicators of child development and child rights.
-From access to education to dramatic reduction in child mortality, Cambodia has been a strong
+From access to education to dramatic reduction in child mortality, Cambodia has been a strong example of the kind of rapid progress that is achievable when child rights are prioritized by governments, donors, civil society actors and citizens themselves.
+Figure 1 illustrates some of the most significant achievements in the previous decades.

-The Cambodia National Council for Children was established (and restructured in 2009) to coordinate Government on efforts related to the survival, development and protection of children and on child participation, including monitoring implementation of the UNCRC and preparation of reports to the UN Committee for the UNCRC.
+3 The Cambodia National Council for Children was established (and restructured in 2009) to coordinate Government on efforts related to the survival, development and protection of children and on child participation, including monitoring implementation of the UNCRC and preparation of reports to the UN Committee for the UNCRC.